MozillaFoundation/mofo-devops/README.md

 ```

 There are five separate accounts in AWS.
 You can find the details of these accounts in our 1Password team vault.

+### The team vault

+If you forget, the 1password team vault is "mofos".